oscarlarssen/Strom-i-hjemmet-FutureOfFintech-23/README.md

 The page is so far a basci html design with some css styling and a tiny bit of JS funcionality.

+Mid project i wanted to display the live updated price of a kwh for the vistitors, and used some time learning about api.

+To host the page, i bought my first domene and sign up with hostinger.
+Threw this i had to learn about filezilla

 Here you can describe what tasks you decided to solve.